===========================================================================

 ----------------------------------------------------------------------------

-Installing single scripts
+Installing single program

 If you only want one of those, here's how you do it.
 Just copy and paste which ever command you want: